-Don’t get caught unprepared on the roads this long weekend.
+Don’t get caught unprepared on the roads this Family Day long weekend.

 Winter weather can be unpredictable.
 One minute it can be crystal clear and the next minute you can be in the middle of a snow squall making driving difficult.

-If you’re hitting the road this long weekend to take to the slopes or visit family, the following reminders will help you get to where you want to go, safely.
-You’ve got this, no matter what the local forecast has in store for you.
+If you’re hitting the road this long weekend to take to the slopes or visit family, the following reminders will help you get to where you want to go, safely, no matter what the local forecast has in store for you.

 - Prepare your vehicle